Museum

 The memorial marker for fire victims located in the Peshtigo Fire Cemetery is the first official Wisconsin state historical marker.
 It was erected by the citizens of Peshtigo in 1951.

 The cemetery has a Mass Grave for 350 victims of the fire who could not be identified.
 Many of the gravestones have a corresponding story of the deceased.
-A map of the cemetery can be found at the museum as well as here.
+A map of the cemetery can be found at the museum and on our Fire Cemetery page.